-I learned that wine is an integral part of enjoying a meal, and that the happiest customers walk out not only having had great-tasting food and wine, but having had service that made the evening go so much more smoothly.
+I learned that wine is an integral part of enjoying a meal and that the happiest customers walk out not only having had great-tasting food and wine but having had service that made the evening go so much more smoothly.

 I’d like to share some of my experience with you, to help you get the most of your money’s [and time’s] worth when eating out.
 A quick note: Sommelier is pronounced “sum-all-YAY” [I especially like the yay!].
-Not all restaurants have a designated sommelier; if not, you can simply apply the following tips with your server.
+Not all restaurants have a designated sommelier; if not, you can simply apply the following tips to your server.

 1. Be polite:

 This tip seems like a no-brainer right?
 But it’s most definitely worth the top spot on this list.
 You would be surprised at how many people are rude to restaurant servers – resulting in bad, or at the very least, sub-par service.
 Rude customers make servers reluctant to return to the table, to check on satisfaction, or to quickly attend to complaints.

 On the other hand, a friendly, polite table will naturally encourage the server to not only give great service but to go above and beyond.
 I always wanted to do something special for genuinely nice customers, whether they ordered the least or most expensive bottle on the wine list.
 By engaging in warm conversation, or simply smiling back at your server, you will often get special treatment – a glass of wine on the house, perhaps, or a specialty cocktail with dessert.
 Good manners go a long way in the restaurant business.